-You will require this registration if you intend to run a business that deals in second-hand goods (second-hand dealer), or loans money on the security of goods (pawnbroker).
+You will need this registration to run a business that deals in second-hand goods (second-hand dealer), or loans money on the security of goods (pawnbroker).
 Second hand goods are any goods which have been worn or used.
 For example, you must be registered if you either:

 - operate a traditional second-hand goods store (e.g. auto parts sellers, motor mower and chainsaw dealers, music dealers, computer hardware and software dealers, or an electronics dealer)